| Additional access permission bits

 For directories, the SGID bit ensures that newly created files and subdirectories inherit the parent directory's group ownership, rather than the primary group of the user who created them.
 This is useful for managing group-based access control and collaborative work environments.

-File locking is a mechanism used in Unix-like operating systems to ensure that multiple processes do not access or modify a shared file simultaneously.
+- File Locking: File locking is a mechanism used in Unix-like operating systems to ensure that multiple processes do not access or modify a shared file simultaneously.
 File locking can be implemented using advisory or mandatory locking methods.
 The access permission bits for file locking are not directly set or manipulated by users, but they are used internally by the operating system.

 Advisory locking allows cooperating processes to place locks on a file to signal their intention to access the file.
 Other processes can check for existing locks before accessing the file and choose to respect them or ignore them.
 Advisory locking is generally used for situations where processes can trust each other to coordinate access properly.